 6.2 Student parking permits are NOT transferable and are only valid in the designated lots stipulated by the permit.
 Vehicles may be tagged and/or towed for non-compliance.

-6.6 No refunds will be issued for annual permit cancellations made after March 7, 2016.
+6.6 No refunds will be issued for annual permit cancellations made after March 7th, 2022.

 6.8 Lost or stolen permits will not be replaced - regardless of the circumstance.

-7.3 Students wishing to park at the St. George campus must purchase a St. George parking permit.
+7.2 Students wishing to park at the St. George campus must purchase a St. George parking permit.
 Please visit the St. George Transportation Services office for further information.

-Banting Institute, 100 College Street, Room 222,
+St. George Contact information:Transportation Services, Banting Institute, 100 College Street, Room 222, Toronto, ON, M5G 1L5

-Tel: 416.978.7275 Fax: 416.978.1475
+Tel: 416.978.7275, Fax: 416.978.1475

-8.1 Payment for faculty and staff parking permits must be made by Visa, MasterCard, American Express, debit or cheque.
-Full-time faculty/staff may be eligible for payroll deductions as a form of payment.
+8.1 Payment for faculty and staff parking permits may be made by Visa, Visa Debit, MasterCard, or American Express.
+Full-time appointed faculty/staff may be eligible for payroll deductions as a form of payment.
 Eligibility will be verified by Parking & Transportation Services at the time of application.
 If an applicant is not eligible for payroll deductions, payment for the year is required either in full or by post-dated cheques.
-All cheques are to be made payable to the University of Toronto.
+All cheques are to be made payable to the ‘University of Toronto’.
 Permits will only be issued after the applicant's eligibility has been verified and payment received.

 8.2 In cases where departments are paying for a parking permit, the authorization of the Principal, Dean or Director is needed on the application form as well as valid departmental account numbers and the name of the person in the department who may authorize a journal entry for this purpose.
 If a faculty/department is paying for an individual's parking permit, it may be considered a taxable benefit.
-Please consult Human Resources for assistance in determining whether it is considered a taxable benefit and the amount to be provided to the Payroll Department.
+Please consult Human Resources for assistance in determining whether it is a considered a taxable benefit and the amount to be provided to the Payroll Department.

-8.3 Payment for student parking permits may be made by Visa, MasterCard, American Express, debit, money order or certified cheque payable to the University of Toronto.
+8.3 Payment for student parking permits may be made by Visa, Visa Debit, MasterCard or American Express.

-9.1 Faculty/staff/student wishing to cancel his/her permit must return the permit to the Parking & Transportation Services office within the first five business days of the month.
+9.1 Faculty/staff/students wishing to cancel their permit must return the permit to Parking & Transportation Services' office within the first five business days of the month.
 Refunds for cancelled permits will be issued in accordance with the refund schedule posted on the Parking & Transportation Services website (www.utm.utoronto.ca/parking).
 It is the permit holder's responsibility to return a permit for refund by the stated dates in order to receive the stated refund amount.

 9.2 A telephone call or an email is not an acceptable method of cancellation.